w-h-a/golens/README.md

 ## Problem

 When an Agent fails, is slow, or burns through $50 in an hour, we have no easy way to answer "Why?".
 Current solutions focus on manual instrumentation, forcing engineers to litter their business logic with SDK calls.
-Furthermore, most tools rely on metrics.
+Furthermore, most tools still store telemetry in three separate, unintegrated buckets (logs, metrics, and traces).
 But we need high-cardinality, wide events that capture the full context of every single interaction.

 ## Solution